tshort/tblr/README-template.md

 ```typ
 #from-csv(x, delimiter: ",", flatten: true, trim: true, evaluate: false)
 ```
-Converts string `x` into an array.
+Converts string `x` into an arguments type that includes an array plus a named argument `columns`.
 This is a thin wrapper over `csv.decode`.
 Options include:
 - `delimiter`: default: ","
 - `flatten`: default: `true`: Flatten the result.